narwhalacademy/zebra-crossing/README.md

 ### 🗺 Where this guide is from

-The advice here draws from our experiences living and working in the United States, Canada, and Hong Kong.
+- This guide draws from our work helping individuals and groups upgrade their digital safety practices, and from our experiences living and working in the United States, Canada, and Hong Kong.

-Much of what we write applies in other places, but [please let us know](mailto:contact@narwhalacademy.org) if you see any gaps in our coverage.
+- Wherever possible, we chose apps and tools that are accessible and easy to use over ones that are technically sophisticated but difficult to use.
+Our decision is based on our observation that people become clumsier in stressful situations, so it is important to keep procedures as simple as possible.

 ### 🌱 How to use this guide